mbabynames search ✿

 Lorcan Everett

-Lorcan means "noble and strong".
+Lorcan means "little fierce one".
 Everett means "brave as a wild boar".
-The pairing gives the name a layered quality: noble and strong on one side, brave as a wild boar on the other.
+The pairing gives the name a layered quality: little fierce one on one side, brave as a wild boar on the other.
 The longer Everett (3 syllables) builds on the shorter Lorcan, giving the name forward momentum.

 Lorcan Benjamin